 “When I arrived home, I was greeted by a disaster – the crockpot was still attached to the outlet, but the meat was raw,” he said.
 “Guests were going to arrive in an hour and nobody likes pulled pork sushi.”

 Starks quickly employed a classic holiday move and ordered takeout when he realized the meal wasn’t going to be ready for dinner.
 He did manage to salvage it later, however, and he and his guests enjoyed some late-night pulled pork.

-“Cooking – like anything in life – is a skill that we need to develop.
-You can’t cook for the first time in your life and expect it to be a Michelin rated meal,” he said.
+“Cooking – like anything in life – is a skill we need to develop.
+You can’t cook for the first time in your life and expect it to be a Michelin-rated meal,” he said.
 “I usually tell my family and friends to try out a meal before cooking it for a larger crowd.

 “Anything can be sold, consulted, and marketed.
 You just need to match it to your passion then,” he said.”
 My passion is cooking and household products.
 I chose online marketing as a medium.”

 If you’re in charge of cooking this year or failed spectacularly last year, don’t get discouraged!
 Cooking should be an enjoyable experience, not an anxious one.
 As Rider and Starks showed, a failed meal doesn’t mean a failed party.
 What it usually leads to is takeout, a great learning experience, and a funny story to look back on.
 Even if your big meal isn’t perfect, we hope you still have a great holiday season!

 Read more on how to save on your grocery shopping: Fetch Rewards Review: Gift Cards for Groceries